 2. The Top Heavy (15%)

 These manscaping heroes rock a well-trimmed mat of hair on the top half of their chest but keep the stomach area smooth.
-As seen on Brit legends Keith Lemon and Robbie Williams, this look is popular across the board, sported by men of all ages.
+This look was popular across the board, sported by men of all ages.

 3. The Rug (14%)

-This look epitomises ‘daddy cool’ with celebrity supporters including Tom Selleck and The Hoff.
+This look epitomises old-school alpha male masculinity with celebrity supporters including Tom Selleck.
 Fans of this style tend to be 25 years and over, with a chest full of hair to be proud of, keeping the look defined with a quick trim over the summer.

 4. The Snail (11%)

 This notable male landscape is common amongst younger men who want to keep any hair above the belly button at bay, with a small trail of hair across the stomach.